 Recent Blog Posts

 IMPORTANT 2024 UPDATE Some of this blog post is a little moot given Google, Apple, and Microsoft are now offering something similar direct with the Data Transfer Initiative.
-As of 2024, Microsoft doesn't support direct transfer but you can migrate Google Photos to iCloud easily direct with Google and Apple.
+Right now (2024), Microsoft doesn't support direct transfer but you can migrate Google Photos to iCloud easily direct with Google and Apple.
 Apple has a How To/Support article here.
 If you use Google Take Out, there is now an option to upload the Zip files direct to One Drive (you would then need to Unzip and sort).
 You can read more on how to connect Google Takeout to OneDrive here.
-On November ...
+Google Photos ...